MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/beam.rst

 Methods
 -------

-The :literal:`beam` object provides the following methods:
+The :var:`beam` object provides the following methods:

 **new_particle**
 	 A *method*	:literal:`(particle, mass, charge, [spin])` creating new particles or nuclei and store them in the particles database.
-The arguments specify in order the new :literal:`particle`'s name, energy-:literal:`mass` [GeV], :literal:`charge` [q], and :literal:`spin` (default: :literal:`0`).
+The arguments specify in order the new :literal:`particle`'s name, energy-:var:`mass` [GeV], :var:`charge` [q], and :var:`spin` (default: :const:`0`).
 These arguments can also be grouped into a *table* with same attribute names as the argument names and passed as the solely argument.

 **set_variables**
 	 A *method*	:literal:`(set)` returning :literal:`self` with the attributes set to the pairs (*key*, *value*) contained in :literal:`set`.
 This method overrides the original one to implement the special protect-and-update mechanism, but the order of the updates is undefined.
-It also creates new particle on-the-fly if the :literal:`mass` and the :literal:`charge` are defined, and then select it.
+It also creates new particle on-the-fly if the :var:`mass` and the :var:`charge` are defined, and then select it.
 Shortcut :literal:`setvar`.

 **showdb**
 	 A *method*	:literal:`([file])` displaying the content of the particles database to :literal:`file` (default: :literal:`io.stdout`).